YourFurryDeveloper/McTech-Ninja-Timing-System/README.md

 ### Python Installation

-First, go to the [Python download page](https://python.org/downloads), and click the button that says `'Download Python X.XX.X'` (As of right now, it is 3.13.5.)
+First, go to the [Python download page](https://python.org/downloads), and click the button that says `'Download Python X.XX.X'` (As of the time of writing this, it is 3.13.5.)

 Once you have downloaded it, install it (obviously), and just use and follow all the default instructions and settings in the installer.
 ____